Enum Definitions

 Changing to Ordinal Scale

 Enum columns default to the nominal scale.
 If the value order is meaningful, right-click the column header in Data Table and select Edit Scale of Measurement to change it to the ordinal scale.
-Measurement scales also affect which analysis methods are available.
-See Data Types and Measurement Scales for details.
+The measurement scale determines which statistics are shown in Basic Statistics.
+For more on measurement scales in general, see Data Types and Measurement Scales.

 Graph Axis Ordering

 The basic statistics table of statistics by measurement scale assumes numeric columns (int64, float64).
-For Enum columns on the nominal scale, only frequency counts are shown, the same as string columns.
-On the ordinal scale, min / max / median / quartiles are also computed from the position order of the Enum definition, in addition to the frequency counts.
-IQR / mean / std / skewness / ex. kurt are not displayed, because ordinal categories do not have a defined distance and arithmetic has no defined meaning.
+For Enum columns on the nominal scale, only frequency counts are shown, the same as string columns (but unlike string columns, Enum columns reject values outside the definition).
+On the ordinal scale, min / max / median / quartiles are also computed from the position order of the Enum definition, in addition to the frequency counts. mean / std / skewness / ex. kurt are not computed because ordinal categories do not have a defined distance.
+IQR (= Q3 − Q1) is also not meaningful on an ordinal scale because distances between values are not defined, and is therefore not computed.
 See Basic Statistics - String Type and Enum Type for how these are computed.

 See also